calintat/minimal/README.md

 Now edit this file and add your own information.
 Note that some fields can be ommited.

-I recommed you use the theme's archetypes so now delete your site's `archetypes/default.md`.
+I recommend you use the theme's archetypes so now delete your site's `archetypes/default.md`.

 ## Features